If you’re an anime fan and you’re looking for a feminine baby name, you’ve come to the right place.

 In “Ranma ½,” Ukyo Kuonji decides to live life as a boy after suffering ridicule in martial arts classes.
 After falling into a cursed spring, Ranma Saotome turns into a girl every time he gets wet.
 Hilarity ensues.

-Wendy is an English name that means “white, fair.”
+Wendy is an English name beginning with W that means “white, fair.”

 In “Fairy Tale,” Wendy Marvell is a dragon slayer who can manipulate air.
 Her ability to eat air helps her heal, but this is impeded when she’s in polluted places.